 Concentration: Family Nurse Practitioner (FNP) - Online & Campus Based - Visit Website

-Salisbury University's Doctor of Nursing Practice (DNP) with a Family Nurse Practitioner (FNP) concentration offers a comprehensive pathway for nurses seeking advanced clinical expertise.
-This rigorous 80-credit program prepares nurses to deliver high-quality, patient-centered care across diverse healthcare settings.
-Designed for full-time students, the four-year curriculum combines advanced clinical training with leadership development, enabling graduates to become expert practitioners.
-Students complete 1,000 clinical practice hours, engage in evidence-based research, and develop skills in healthcare systems, policy, and advanced clinical management.
-The program offers flexible entry options for both post-master's and post-bachelor's students, with competitive admission standards emphasizing academic excellence.
+Salisbury University's Family Nurse Practitioner DNP concentration delivers a comprehensive 80-credit program preparing nurses for advanced clinical expertise.
+Designed for full-time students, this four-year curriculum combines rigorous clinical training with leadership development.
+Students complete 1,000 clinical practice hours, engaging in evidence-based research and developing skills in healthcare systems and advanced clinical management.
+The program offers flexible entry for post-bachelor's and post-master's students, emphasizing academic excellence and patient-centered care.
+Graduates become expert practitioners capable of delivering high-quality healthcare across diverse settings, with a strong foundation in clinical and systemic healthcare improvement.

 - 80-credit doctoral nursing program